-What are the differences between BTEC, OCR National and GCSE?
+What are the differences between BTEC, OCR Cambridge National and GCSE?

 Each of these types of qualification are equally as challenging and are of equal value to sixth forms, colleges and employers.
-The differences are mainly about the way they are assessed.
-GCSEs are 100% terminal exam that is taken at the end of Year 11.
-BTECs and OCR Nationals have assignments to complete throughout the two years that earn you marks towards your final grade.
-You still sit an exam at the end of Year 11 but it is not worth such a high % of the final mark.
-This is ideal for students who may not perform at their best in exam.
+The differences are about the way they are assessed.
+GCSEs are 100% exams that are taken at the end of Year 11.
+BTECs and OCR Cambridge Nationals have assignments throughout the two years that earn you marks towards your final grade.
+You still sit an exam in Year 11.
+This is ideal for students who may not perform at their best in exams.